Commuter woes continue in Wellington for second day

+But as of 10am today the trains were able to resume regular services, a Greater Wellington Regional Council spokesman said.

-The region's train network was sent into disarray on Monday morning following a signal fault at Wellington Junction, leaving services cancelled or heavily reduced.
+The disruptions were caused by a signal fault at Wellington Junction early on Monday, leaving services cancelled or heavily reduced.

 But KiwiRail's executive general manager of operations Paul Ashton today said specialist engineering staff had completed the necessary repairs overnight, and the signal system was working normally.